latherialcalbert/Financial_Statement_Getter_Yahoo_Finance/README.txt

 ## License

 This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.